 During walks, don’t forget to check the temperature of the ground.
 Put your hand on the pavement to test the temperature and if it’s hot, make sure your dog doesn’t have to stand on it for too long.
-Not only will your dog get burned, but the rising heat can contribute to overheating, especially in smaller dog breeds.
+When it’s really hot, use booties for your dog or avoid pavement entirely.
+Blacktop can get up to 140 degrees F in the sun!
+Not only will your dog get burned, but the rising heat can contribute to full body overheating.

 You should be especially cautious if your dog is over 110 pounds (regardless of breed), over 12 years old, a puppy, or a brachycephalic breed (dogs with short snouts and flat faces), including:

 - Cavalier King Charles Spaniels

 Because brachycephalics have short snouts, small nostrils, and narrow windpipes, it’s harder for them to expel heat through panting.

 Finally, never leave your dog alone in the car—even if it doesn’t feel that hot outside.
 On an 85 degree day, the temperature inside a car with slightly opened windows can reach up to 102 degrees within 10 minutes.
 And after 30 minutes, the temperature could go up as high as 120 degrees.
 Once the temperature reaches 70 degrees, it’s not safe to leave your dog in the car.